There’s this whip-smart developer I know of—I’ll call him “Mike.”

 The goal posts were always moving.
 The longer and harder I studied, the more the topic seemed to expand in all directions.

 I never got that satisfaction of “done”—and eventually I’d just get overwhelmed and move on to something that seemed more interesting or urgent.

 As frustrating as all this was, I just assumed it was part of the process.

 That is until I made a discovery that changed the way I learn forever.

 Several years ago, I took a side job creating online training course.

-At first I was in heaven—I was getting paid teach what I knew about software development.
+At first I was in heaven—I was getting paid to teach what I knew about software development.

 Pretty soon, though, I hit a little snag… I ran out of things to teach.

 Google had just released Go, so I thought, “What the heck, I’ll do a course on that.”